geckooooo/purkinje-device/README.md

 - 25ms: white with line patterns.

 ### Usage
-The user then holds the LEDs in front of their closed eyes to hallucinate.
+The user simply holds the LEDs in front of their closed eyes to hallucinate.
 No drugs required!

 ### To Do
 - Migrate from Arduino/Processing to Raspberry Pi/Go